 What city does the film primarily move to after starting in London?

-Discover the awards and nominations received by Crazy Rich Asians.
-Explore the history of Crazy Rich Asians and its cast and crew.
+Discover all the awards and nominations received by Crazy Rich Asians, from Oscars to film festival honors.
+Learn how Crazy Rich Asians and its cast and crew have been recognized by critics and the industry alike.

 24th Critics' Choice Awards 2019